-Beginning in the fall of 2014 and through the fall of 2016, we completed a major transformation of our product offerings, which refreshed over 70% of our entire line of products.
-During the third quarter of fiscal 2017 we expanded the reach of our Ethan Allen | Disney product program by selling a curated selection on Disneystore.com, we were awarded a blanket purchase agreement for the Department of State "Worldwide Residential Furniture Program" and entered into an agreement with Amazon to sell products through the Amazon marketplace.
+We have completed a major transformation of our product offerings, which refreshed over 70% of our entire line of products.
+During the third quarter of fiscal 2017 we expanded the reach of our Ethan Allen | Disney product program by selling a curated selection on Disneystore.com, we expanded our contract sales with the GSA and other contract customers and entered into an agreement with Amazon to sell products through the Amazon marketplace.
 Now that we have completed this major transformation, we believe that we are well positioned to leverage all the actions we have taken.